pawelngei/alxd.org/content/04en_offtopicarium.md

 A good example of the latter kind is a presentation about *Science Communication* (also Promotion and Education) by **Michal Krupinski**, as it painted all the contrasts between the Warsaw and Cracow approach to promoting scientific discoveries and knowledge.

-On the other hand, **Blazej Kochanski**'s *Selected Ills of the Polish Banks* were quite enlightening mainly *because* of all the data presented, showing how vicious cycles of loans are started and continue for years, without banks realizing the situation hurting both sides.
+On the other hand, **Błażej Kochański**'s *Selected Ills of the Polish Banks* were quite enlightening mainly *because* of all the data presented, showing how vicious cycles of loans are started and continue for years, without banks realizing the situation hurting both sides.

 **Anna Kornakiewicz**, freshly-baked MD, asked a few valuable questions in her *How to Make Healthcare More Open?
 How to Allocate Resources in Healthcare?* - pondering about the meaning of a *medical hacker*, the possibilities of using external resources and technologies in hospitals, and the feasibility of cooperating with an external company/lab onsite.

-The topic was continued by **Mikolaj Babiak** answering *Why Do We Need to be Faster Than Bacteria and How to do It* by pointing the weaknesses of antibiotics and suggesting faster ways to find the most suitable treatment for a bacterial infections.
+The topic was continued by **Mikołaj Babiak** answering *Why Do We Need to be Faster Than Bacteria and How to do It* [(PDF)](/slides/5th_offtopicarium/Mikolaj_Babiak.pdf) by pointing the weaknesses of antibiotics and suggesting faster ways to find the most suitable treatment for a bacterial infections.

 **Marcin Kurczych** led a talk on *Hypnosis - Witchcraft or Reality*, by both pinpointing the scientifically known facts about hypnosis, debunking the myths, and sharing the history.

-**Emilia Wnekowicz** was another medical graduate at the conference, discussing *Regaining Sight After Long-Term Blindness*.
+**Emilia Wnękowicz** was another medical graduate at the conference, discussing *Regaining Sight After Long-Term Blindness*.
 Being a neuroscience enthusiast as I am I couldn't let her go without asking if there was any kind of research on regaining (or gaining) specific senses boosted by the use of nootropics.
 Sadly, neither of us knew of such papers.

 I had the pleasure of sharing my thoughts and lead a discussion about *Opening Science*, slides of which are available at a wonderful portal [slid.es], or standalone on my server in [HTML] or [PDF] versions.
 I tried to show both the possibilities of using Open Access, and using non-academic resources such as Hackerspace or Makerspace experts willing to help in research.